rkorolov/dubGrind/README.md

 # dubGrind
-A discord bot integrated with an AI agent in the hopes of maximizing the 'grind'
+A discord bot integrated with an AI agent in the hopes of maximizing the 'grind' -- by UDub students :D